 The chief risk officer and compliance director, both appointed by the Board of Directors, are in charge of the risk management and compliance management of the Company.
 The chief risk officer is the person-in-charge of the overall risk management of the Company and is responsible for supervising the implementation of risk management policies and procedures and establishing comprehensive risk management systems.
 The chief risk officer reports risk management situation and potential risks to the Board of Directors, the Supervisory Committee and managers.
-The compliance director is the person-in-charge of the compliance management of the Company and its employees.
-The compliance director reports to the Board of Directors, the Supervisory Committee and mail management personnel if any illegal activities and non-compliance incidents or potential compliance risks was found in the Company, and puts forward suggestions and urges for rectification.
+The compliance director is the person-in-charge of the compliance management of the Company and examines, supervises and inspects the compliance of business operation management of the Company and its employees.
+The compliance director reports to the Board of Directors, the Supervisory Committee and major operating management personnel if any illegal activities and non-compliance incidents or potential compliance risks was found in the Company, and puts forward suggestions and urges for rectification.